High School Student

 John Tyler Community College offers high school students two exciting ways to earn college credit while they are still in high school – concurrent enrollment and dual enrollment.

 High school students who take regular college-level courses taught at John Tyler Community College’s Chester or Midlothian Campus are considered concurrently enrolled.
 Students who enroll in college-level courses taught at their high school are considered dual enrolled.

-To be eligible for either option, you must fulfill standard admissions requirements at the College, as well as:
+To be eligible for dual or concurrent enrollment, you must fulfill standard admissions requirements at the College, as well as: